“Your creeds are dead, your rites are dead,

 See, I make things all new?”

 In This Our Life is a drab and dreary novel that suffers from a burdensome lack of inspiration or motivation.
 As W.J.
 Stuckey notes, “In This Our Life is a minor performance by an otherwise significant novelist” (127).
 Mirroring the life of its depressive author Ellen Glasgow, In This Our Life is a bleak story about uprootedness, discontentment, and the fruitless efforts of one family to discover its own happiness.
-The novel is told in three parts (Part First: Family Feeling, Part Second: Years of Unreason, Part Third: All Things New) and it trails a cohort of “decaying aristocrats” living in Virginia just prior to the outbreak of World War II.
+The novel is told in three parts (Part First: Family Feeling, Part Second: Years of Unreason, Part Third: All Things New) and it presents a cohort of “decaying aristocrats” living in Virginia just prior to the outbreak of World War II.

 “Like all other successful men of his time and his place in the South, he had seen, as a child, the ruin of his family fortunes and the complete reversal of a social system” (114).

-The title for this novel was apparently borrowed from the sonnet collection “Modern Love” by 19th century Victorian poet and novelist George Meredith: “Ah, what a dusty answer gets the soul/ When hot for certainties in this our life!”
-In 1941, Warner Bros. purchased the film rights to In This Our Life for $40,000 to create a movie starring Bette Davis and Olivia de Havilland as sisters Roy and Stanley.
-It was released in 1942 under the direction of John Huston as well as Raoul Walsh (Walsh was uncredited in this directorial role when John Huston was called away for war-time activities).
-Naturally, Hollywood downplayed some of the more depressing plot points in the film and the ending was understandably wholly rewritten.
-It was actually John Huston’s second directorial assignment after The Maltese Falcon, and by all accounts In This Our Life was a bit of a sophomoric effort on his behalf, it was greatly overshadowed by his later more impressive directorial efforts.
+The title In This Our Life was apparently borrowed from the sonnet collection “Modern Love” by 19th century Victorian poet and novelist George Meredith: “Ah, what a dusty answer gets the soul/ When hot for certainties in this our life!”
+In 1941, Warner Bros. purchased the film rights to In This Our Life for $40,000 and released a movie starring Bette Davis and Olivia de Havilland as sisters Roy and Stanley.
+It was directed by John Huston as well as Raoul Walsh (Walsh was uncredited in his temporary directorial role while John Huston was called away for war-time activities).
+Naturally, Hollywood downplayed some of the more dispiriting plot-points in the film and the ending was understandably wholly rewritten to fit more of the Hollywood mold.
+The film was actually John Huston’s second directorial assignment after The Maltese Falcon, and by all accounts In This Our Life was a bit more of a sophomoric effort on his part –or at least it was greatly overshadowed by his later more impressive directorial outings.

 “The street was darkened by a smoky sunset, and light had not yet come on in the lamps near the empty house.
 Under a troubled sky the old house looked deserted but charged with reality” (3 -opening lines).